 Certain conduct must be reported to NANB:

-- any nurse is obligated to file a complaint with NANB if he/she has reason to believe that another nurse is unable to function safely to such an extent that the welfare of patients is jeopardized;
+- Any nurse is obligated to file a complaint with NANB if they have reason to believe that another nurse is unable to function safely to such an extent that the welfare of patients is jeopardized.

-- employers who dismiss a nurse for reasons of incompetence or incapacity are obligated by law to report such dismissal to NANB.
+- Employers who terminate employment or engagement of a nurse for reasons of incompetence or incapacity are obligated by law to report such termination to NANB.

 Failure by a nurse to report these matters to NANB is considered professional misconduct.